hikarulea/DL-FolderTree-SAPBWBO/README.md

 ## How to use

-Use Script_2.CopyFilesIntoCorrespondingFolders.bat to Move all latest markdown files into the right folders.
+Use **Script_2.CopyFilesIntoCorrespondingFolders.bat** to move all latest markdown files into their corresponding folders.

 ## Structure

 ~~~
 Root Folder
-|   !-- version 20170802_1611
+|   !-- version 20170803_0850
 |
 +---!--Archives--!
 |   \---[By Person Name]